dcone80/wmi/README.md

 ### Querying

-> **CAUTION**: Before we get started with queries, you should know that **NO VALUES** are escaped besides quotes inside
+> **CAUTION**: Before we get started with queries, you should know that **NO VALUES**
-> any query method.
-This package **is not** meant to handle user input, and you should not allow users to query computers on your network.
+> are escaped besides quotes inside any query method.
+This package **is not**
+> meant to handle user input, and you should not allow users to  query
+> computers / servers on your network.

 #### Raw Queries